If you know that you should have a security strategy for your Microsoft Teams, but you’re not sure what should be included, we’ve got you covered.

 Built-in sensitivity labels from the MIP framework are managed through a single portal—the Microsoft 365 compliance center—which unifies labeling and protection policy management across Azure Information Protection labels (AIP), Microsoft 365, and Windows.

-For a more automated solution, ShareGate Apricot, our automated governance platform for Microsoft Teams, recently released a “Group sensitivity” feature that enables you to automatically apply custom security settings to your teams and Microsoft 365 groups depending on each one’s level of sensitivity.
+For a more automated solution, ShareGate, our Microsoft 365 migration and management platform, can be a great help for automating Microsoft Teams governance.
+It has a “Group sensitivity” feature that enables you to automatically apply custom security settings to your teams and Microsoft 365 groups depending on each one’s level of sensitivity.
 Being able to do this in-app gives you more granular control and doesn’t require an Azure AD Premium license.

 2. Configure Microsoft Teams guest access settings

-As more and more organizations are working remotely, virtual collaboration is becoming more crucial to productivity.
-But not all organizations need the same kind of guest access settings.
+Remote work is a reality everywhere, so virtual collaboration is more crucial to productivity than ever.
+However, not all organizations need the same kind of guest access settings.

 To configure organization-wide guest access settings in Microsoft, you have to start at the top: your Azure tenant.
 From there, you can also configure settings in Microsoft Teams and SharePoint.
 At each of these different levels, you can configure guest access settings to determine policies such as who has the ability to invite new guests, which features guests have access to, and how guests can access content.